Professor of Law and Director of the Taishoff Advocacy, Technology and Public Service Institute

 Professor Epstein’s work has concentrated, in recent years, on capital case, eyewitness, and forensics issues.
 He has taught death penalty law nationally to judges and attorneys, and continues to handle capital cases at the appellate and post conviction stages.
 In the area of eyewitness evidence, he has lectured, authored both articles and book chapters, and served as an expert witness.

-Nationally, Professor Epstein has served on several workgroups involving issues in forensics, especially DNA and, more recently, latent prints, and in 2011 served as co-editor of THE FUTURE OF EVIDENCE (ABA Books).
-He serves as faculty for the National Judicial College, teaching courses to judges in advanced evidence and capital case law.
-In Pennsylvania, he is a member of a group of lawyers, judges and academics revising the Suggested Standard Jury Instruction, Criminal, and of a commission addressing issues in cases of wrongful convictions.
+Nationally, Professor Epstein has served on several workgroups involving issues in forensics, especially DNA and, more recently, latent prints, and as co-editor of SCIENTIFIC EVIDENCE REVIEW: ADMISSIBILITY AND THE USE OF EXPERT EVIDENCE IN THE COURTROOM, MONOGRAPH NO. 9, (ABA Books, 2013) and THE FUTURE OF EVIDENCE (ABA Books, 2011).
+He is faculty for the National Judicial College, teaching courses to judges in advanced evidence and capital case law.
+In Pennsylvania, he is a member of a group of lawyers, judges and academics revising the Suggested Standard Jury Instruction, Criminal, and served on a commission addressing issues in cases of wrongful convictions.

 Professor Epstein is the recipient of the 1999 Roscoe Pound Foundation award for "Excellence in Teaching Trial Advocacy" and the 2009 and 2005 Outstanding Faculty Award at the law school.
 In 2011 he received the Lindback Foundation Award for Distinguished Teaching, an honor bestowed annually to a member of the Widener University faculty.Selected Recent Publications